-OverviewSpectrum HoloByte Inc. was founded in 1982 and incorporated in 1983 in the state of California.
-The company employed over 325 people and became successful in the development of games for the PC home computer.
+OverviewSpectrum HoloByte Inc. was founded in 1982 and incorporated in 1983 in the state of Colorado.
+After merging with Nexa Corporation in 1987, the company moved its headquarters to Alameda, California.
+The company eventually employed over 325 people and became successful in the development of games for the PC home computer.
 Their best selling games were the Falcon fighter-plane flight simulations.

 In 1991 Spectrum HoloByte was listed as a division of Sphere, Inc. Sphere's name was changed to Spectrum Holobyte in September 1992.